On Regularizability and its Application to Online Control of Unstable LTI Systems: Regularizable Systems

-\item $(0,\v)$ is a right eigenpair of $\widetilde{A}$ whenever $\v \in \mathcal{R}(B)$. \end{itemize} \end{lemma} The proof of \Cref{lem:eigenpair} directly follows from the definitions and therefore omitted.
+\item $(0,\v)$ is a right eigenpair of $\widetilde{A}$ whenever $\v \in \mathcal{R}(B)$. \end{itemize} \end{lemma} The proof of \Cref{lem:eigenpair} directly follows from the definitions and therefore is omitted.
 Note that the above lemma does not address the scenario where $(\lambda, \v)$ is an eigenpair of $A$, with $\lambda \neq 0$, and $\v=\v_1+\v_2$, with nontrivial $\v_1 \in \mathcal{R}(B)$ and $\v_2 \in \mathcal{R}(B)^\perp$.
-The following example illustrates the although $\widetilde{A}$ is a product of matrix $A$ with an orthogonal projection operator (which is non-expansive), its spectral radius can be drastically different from $A$. \begin{example} Consider the system in Example~\ref{ex:motivateExample}, where the identity off-diagonal elements of $A$ are replaced with $10$, $\lambda_1 = 0.9$ and $\lambda_i = 0$ for all $i=2,\dots, n$, and $B = \mathbbm{1}$.
+The following example illustrates that $\widetilde{A}$, as a product of matrix $A$ with an orthogonal projection operator, has a spectral radius distinct from $A$. \begin{example} Consider the system in Example~\ref{ex:motivateExample}, where the identity off-diagonal elements of $A$ are replaced with $10$, $\lambda_1 = 0.9$ and $\lambda_i = 0$ for all $i=2,\dots, n$, and $B = \mathbbm{1}$.
 It is straightforward to show that for all $n\geq 2$, $A$ is Schur stable with spectral radius of $0.9$ while $\widetilde{A}$ is not, i.e., $(A,B)$ is not regularizable.
 In this case, in spite of $A$ being Schur stable, its operator norm is about $10$.
-Furthermore, the spectral radius of $\Tilde{A}$ would be $4.55$ for $n=2$ and increases to about $10$ as $n$ increases.
-This results in a pathological behavior despite the fact that the system is originally stable, e.g., any infinite horizon closed-loop \ac{LQR} controller for this system would demonstrate undesirable behavior ---similar to \Cref{ex:motivateExample}--- when initialized from $\x_0 = \mathbbm{1}$.\footnote{One practical remedy to this problem is to split the dynamics into multiple time-scales using, say, a sampling heuristics \cite{manohar2019optimized} However, time-scale separation often requires physical insights, non-trivial to identify in general \cite{naidu2001singular}, let alone for a system with unknown dynamics.
-We address time-scale identification from finite-time collected data as a potential future direction of our work.}.
-Finally, it is worth mentioning that the controllability matrix of this pair would be ill-conditioned in contrast to \Cref{ex:motivateExample}. \end{example}
+Furthermore, the spectral radius of $\widetilde{A}$ would be $4.55$ for $n=2$ and increases to about $10$ as $n$ increases.
+This results in a pathological behavior despite the fact that the system is originally stable, e.g., any infinite horizon closed-loop \ac{LQR} controller for this system would demonstrate undesirable behavior ---similar to \Cref{ex:motivateExample}--- when initialized from $\x_0 = \mathbbm{1}$.\footnote{One practical remedy to this problem is to split the dynamics into multiple time-scales using, say, a sampling heuristics \cite{manohar2019optimized}.
+However, time-scale separation often requires physical insights and non-trivial to identify for general systems~\cite{naidu2001singular}, let alone for a system with an unknown dynamics.}.
+Finally, it is worth noting that the controllability matrix of this pair is ill-conditioned in contrast to \Cref{ex:motivateExample}. \end{example}